Immortal2333/Telomeres_and_Centromeres/README.md

 PN01   2       668     ID=TRF_00001    period=7        copies=94.9     consensus_size=7        cons_seq=AAGTTTA
 PN01   592     699     ID=TRF_00002    period=7        copies=14.6     consensus_size=7        cons_seq=GTTTCAC ...
 ```
-Opening 'genome_trf.split.txt' by Excel (Microsoft office) and dealing with it by PivotTable as this [workflow introduced](https://github.com/Immortal2333/Telomeres_and_Centromeres/blob/main/TopFiveRepeatUnit_Excel.pdf). \
+Opening `genome_trf.split.txt` by Excel (Microsoft office) and dealing with it by PivotTable as this [workflow introduced](https://github.com/Immortal2333/Telomeres_and_Centromeres/blob/main/TopFiveRepeatUnit_Excel.pdf).\
 \
 And then screening the top five repeat units of `period` in each chromosome (filtered condition: period >= 30, copies >= 2.0.
 [Melters et al., 2013](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2013-14-1-r10)).
 And then to extract these repeat units from `genome_trf.gff3` respectively.
 ```